Chart Color Schemes

 Lake Illawarra displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Lake Illawarra, as evaluated at the Census conducted in 2016, comprised 50.2% houses and 49.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings in its dwelling structure during the same period.
-The level of home ownership within Lake Illawarra was 28.0%, with mortgaged dwellings at 21.7% and rented dwellings at 50.3%.
-The median monthly mortgage repayment in Lake Illawarra was $1,733, aligning with the Non-Metro NSW average for the year 2016.
-The median weekly rent figure in Lake Illawarra was $328, compared to Non-Metro NSW's $330 during that period.
-Nationally, Lake Illawarra's mortgage repayments were lower than the Australian average of $1,863 for 2016, while rents were substantially below the national figure of $375 for the same year.
+In Lake Illawarra, as per the latest Census, 50.2% of dwellings were houses, with the remaining 49.8% being semi-detached, apartments, or other types.
+This is in contrast to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Lake Illawarra stood at 28.0%, with mortgaged dwellings at 21.7% and rented ones at 50.3%.
+The median monthly mortgage repayment was $1,733, mirroring Regional NSW's average.
+Meanwhile, the median weekly rent was $328, compared to Regional NSW's $330.
+Nationally, Lake Illawarra's mortgage repayments were lower than the Australian average of $1,863, and rents were significantly below the national figure of $375.

 Frequently Asked Questions - Housing